antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 This demo requires:

 * A camera for streaming frames
+* An NVIDIA GPU for accelerating the inference
-* A [repo tool](https://gerrit.googlesource.com/git-repo/+/refs/heads/main/README.md) for cloning all of the necessary repositories
+* [repo tool](https://gerrit.googlesource.com/git-repo/+/refs/heads/main/README.md) for cloning all of the necessary repositories
 * [Docker](https://www.docker.com/) to use a prepared environment
+* [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) for providing access to the GPU in the Docker container

 All of the necessary build, runtime and development dependencies are provided in the [Dockerfile](./Dockerfile).
 It contains: